Portrait of Leo X

 The Portrait of Pope Leo X with two Cardinals, also known as Portrait of Pope Leo X with the cardinals Giulio de' Medici e Luigi de' Rossi (Ritratto di Leone X con i cardinali Giulio de' Medici e Luigi de' Rossi), is a painting by the Italian High Renaissance master Raphael, executed c.
-1518-1520.
-It is housed in the Uffizi Gallery of Florence and currently on exhibition at the Palazzo Pitti.
+1518–1520.
+It is housed in the Uffizi Gallery of Florence.